iluwatar/java-design-patterns/poison-pill/README.md

 }
 ```

-Finally we are ready to present the whole example in action.
+Finally, we are ready to present the whole example in action.

 ```java
     var queue = new SimpleMessageQueue(10000);